w3c-webmob/w3c-webmob-website/Overview.md

 We use a [dedicated space in the W3C wiki](http://www.w3.org/wiki/Mobile/) as our scratch space for community contributions.

+We use [the W3C IRC server](http://www.w3.org/Project/IRC/) (available also as a [Web app](http://irc.w3.org/)) on the #webmob channel during our meetings to take minutes and manage action items.
+A number of the group participants (including the chairs and staff contacts) remain on the channel most of the time.

 Logistical and administrative discussions can be addressed to the [member-only archived mailing list](http://lists.w3.org/Archives/Member/member-web-mobile/)